yistLin/prove-it/_posts/2019-09-20-prove-that-isaac-is-a-type-of-the-son.md

 ---
 layout: post
-title: "Prove That Isaac Is a Type of the Son "
+title: "Prove That Isaac Is a Type of the Son"
 tags: [God of Abraham, Isaac, and Jacob, Son Isaac]
 ---